JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `createColony`

-Creates a new colony in the network
+Creates a new colony in the network Note that the token ownership (if there is one) has to be transferred to the newly created colony

 **Parameters**